Superheavy quasi-stable strings and walls bounded by strings in the light of NANOGrav 15 year data: Summary

 \section{Summary}

-Inspired largely by the apparent discovery of a low frequency gravitational wave background by the NANOGrav and other collaborations, our main aim here is to point how realistic extensions of the Standard Model of high energy physics can now be tested by this and hopefully near future discoveries.
-We have focused on two distinct composite topological structures, namely quasi-stable cosmic strings and walls bounded by strings.
-The local strings in both cases are superheavy with a dimensionless string tension $G \mu \approx 10^{-6}$, and the two composite structures are unstable and decay through the emission of gravitational waves.
-The quasi-stable strings are accompanied by superheavy monopoles where the strings end and, in both cases, a certain amount of inflation is necessary in order that the gravitational emission is also compatible with the LIGO-VIRGO constraint on the dimensionless string tension in the $10-100$ Hz frequency range.
-We have estimated the gravitational wave spectrum emitted by these two sources including the frequency dependence, and provided examples to show how the accompanying structures can be realized in well motivated extensions of the Standard Model.
+Inspired largely by the apparent evidence of a low frequency gravitational wave background by the NANOGrav and other collaborations, our main aim here is to point how realistic extensions of the Standard Model of high energy physics can now be tested by this and hopefully near future discoveries.
+We have focused on two distinct composite topological structures, namely, quasi-stable cosmic strings and walls bounded by strings.
+The local strings in both cases are superheavy with $G\mu \approx 10^{-6}$ and the two composite structures are unstable and decay through the emission of gravitational waves.
+A certain amount of inflation of the strings is necessary in order that the gravitational emission is also compatible with the LIGO-VIRGO constraint on $G\mu$ in the $10-100$ Hz frequency range.
+The gravitational wave background from the quasi-stable strings with $\log_{10}(G\mu) = -5.84_{-0.75}^{0.97}$ and $\log_{10}(t_M/\mathrm{sec})=2.28_{-1.5}^{1.08}$, and walls bounded by strings with $\log_{10}(G\mu) = -5.97_{-0.68}^{0.66}$ and $\log_{10}(v_{\rm dw}/\mathrm{sec})=1.96_{-0.55}^{0.56}$ can explain the recent evidence in the NANOGrav 15 year data.
+The Bayes factors for QSS and WBS provide strong evidence for these scenarios in comparison with the simplest model for SMBHBs, and they are comparable with the other competing models of cosmic strings such as metastable strings and cosmic superstrings.